 It is possible that some previous coursework could be substituted for some of the requirements of the SLPA program and the GE requirements for the AS degree, following a review process.
 However, we will not accept any substitutes for the "SLPA-designated" courses: SLPA 018, SLPA 107, SLPA 115, SLPA 119, SLPA 123A, SLPA 123B, and SLPA 126/126S.The Counseling department at PCC reviews transcripts and handles education plans for PCC students.

-Tuition for the program will cost approximately $2,898.
-This cost excludes campus fees, the cost of parking, and other required textbooks and course materials.
+Tuition for the program will cost approximately $3,000.
+This cost excludes campus fees, parking, and other required textbooks and course materials.

-To complete the fieldwork for this program, you will also need to pay for live scan fingerprinting for PCC, NSSLHA membership, and malpractice insurance when enrolled in SLPA 126 Fieldwork.
-The estimated cost of tuition and all other costs is $5,250.
+The estimated cost of tuition and all other costs is $5,500.
 You will also be required to dedicate 2 full days when taking the course SLPA 126 and will need to provide your own transportation.

 If you have financial aid needs, you can apply for Financial Aid.

 This is not a transfer degree nor is it an Associate's degree in Communication Disorders.
 This program culminates in an Associate in Science degree in Speech-Language Pathology Assistant.

 There are very few courses in this program that transfer to a Bachelor's degree program in Communication Disorders at 4-year universities.

 The PCC SLPA program focuses on training paraprofessionals.
 Other Bachelor's and Master's degree programs train students at the professional Speech-Language Pathologist level, where the minimum requirement is a Master’s degree.